 Application instructions: Candidates should submit: (i) a cover letter detailing how their proposed experimental work would complement existing research within the Department, (ii) a curriculum vitae, (iii) a statement of research plans, and (iv) a statement of teaching philosophy (including teaching experience and preferred teaching areas).
 Applicants should also include contact information for three references.
 For further information, visit the Biology Department website at http://www.umb.edu/academics/csm/biology or contact the Chair of Search Committee, Linda Huang at email@example.com or Rachel Skvirsky, Chair of Biology, at firstname.lastname@example.org.

 UMass Boston is an urban public research university with a teaching soul, whose impact is both local and global.
 We are the third most diverse university in the country - more than 60% of our undergraduate students come from minoritized communities and groups and more than half of our students are the first in their families to attend a college or university.
 Thus, our students come to us from richly diverse life experiences and backgrounds; they bring to our classrooms and research settings the robust range of perspectives growing out of the socio-cultural, economic, and historical contexts in which they have lived, along with the challenges they encounter, engage, and strive to overcome.
 We invite applications from candidates who engage the diverse life experiences of our student body, who appreciate that students bring their holistic selves into the academic setting, and who recognize and articulate how their own life experiences and backgrounds have shaped their journeys, practices, and commitments as researchers, scholars, and educators.

-Review of applications will begin immediately and continue until the position is filled.
-Applications received before November 1st, 2021 will receive full consideration.
+Review of applications will begin on December 12, 2023, and will continue until the position is filled.